Can You Eat Potatoes on the Candida Diet?

 A cooled potato may affect your gut differently than a freshly cooked hot potato.

 When potatoes are cooked and then allowed to cool, some of their digestible starch changes into what is known as resistant starch.
-As the name suggests, resistant starch resists digestion in the small intestine and passes into the large intestine, where it can be fermented by beneficial gut bacteria.
+Cooked-and-cooled starch can undergo retrogradation and increase resistant starch; the resulting glycaemic response can differ from freshly cooked preparations.

 In simple terms, resistant starch behaves more like fibre than sugar.